Winnie0408/MusicID3TagGetter/README_ENG.md

 | Directory Tree Example     | ![img.png](markdownResources/img3.png)                                                                                                                                                               |
 | Operation Method           | Multiple selection operations are required, **each time select one** directory that stores music (such as `中文歌曲`, `temp` in the picture), and choose **Append** in the following conflict dialog box |

-5. Wait for the music ID3 information to be exported.
+5. Wait for the music tag information to be exported.
 6. Go to the `/storage/emulated/0/Download`(i.e., `/sdcard/Download`)directory and check the **Local Music Export.txt** file.
 7. Use the **Local Music Export.txt** file.